ymattu/MlBayesOpt/cran-comments.md

-## Release summary
+## Resubmission
-This is a minor bugfix release in response to errors with win-builder on CRAN.
+This is a resubmission.
+In this version I have:

+* Fixed typo in DESCRIPTION file.

+* Fixed an invalid URL in the vignette.

 ## Test environments
 * local macOS install, R 3.4.2